status-im/specs/docs/stable/11-waku-mailserver.md

 ### Confidentiality

-All Waku envelopes are encrypted.
+The node encrypts all Waku envelopes.
 A `Mailserver` node can not inspect their contents.

 ### Altruistic and centralized operator risk